Justice League of America (film): Initial development at NBC

+Revival at CBS

 In June 1997, it was announced that Warner Bros.
 Television Studios, motivated by the commercial success of the Grant Morrison penned JLA comic book series, would be producing a TV movie pilot featuring the Justice League titled Justice League of America for CBS with the possibility of being picked up to a weekly series.

 The team roster was announced to consist of Martian Manhunter, the Barry Allen Flash, the Guy Gardner Green Lantern, The Atom (initially reported as the Al Pratt version), Fire, and Ice.
 The script was slated to be written by Lorne Cameron and David Hoselton and would take tonal and thematic inspiration from the 80s Justice League International by Keith Giffen and J. M. DeMatteis with a focus on a lighthearted tone and comedic banter among the cast.
-Filming took place in March of that year.
-It was filmed in Vancouver, British Columbia, Canada.
+Filming took place in March of that year in Vancouver, British Columbia, Canada.

-In August 1997, it was reported that CBS had not picked up Justice League of America for the 1997–98 Fall schedule with no word on if the film would air or possibly be developed as a mid-season replacement By September, Warner Bros. stated that they were still awaiting a decision from CBS regarding Justice League of America.
+In August 1997, it was reported that CBS had not picked up Justice League of America for the 1997–98 fall schedule with no word on if the film would air or possibly be developed as a mid-season replacement By September, Warner Bros. stated that they were still awaiting a decision from CBS regarding Justice League of America.
 By January 1998, the fate of the film had not been determined.
 By July of that year, bootleg copies of Justice League of America were circulating through comic book conventions fueling speculation the pilot would not air on CBS.

+The initial director of the pilot was Félix Enríquez Alcalá.
+Executives were unsatisfied with Alcalá's work halfway through production and Alcalá was fired.
+Lewis Teague was hired to direct reshoots in the hopes that he could save the pilot, but was not afforded the time or resources needed to make the film work and requested that his name be left off the credits.

+According to Kenny Johnston, who played the Flash in the pilot, Warner Bros. had high hopes for the series and pitched it as NBC's Friends with the Justice League, which is also why he was directed to play his character similarly to Joey Tribbiani.